RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-mass-message-all-your-connections.md

 2. Message targeted connections

 ## Message all connections
 You can send your message to all your contacts at once.
-Click on “Message all connections” button from  **Linked Social Toolkit** left menu then you will see dialog as below
+Click on “**Message all connections**” button from  **Linked Social Toolkit** left menu then you will see dialog as below

 ![How to mass message all your connections](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/How-to-mass-message-all-your-connections.png)